-Glacial till of Pinedale age (upper Pleistocene) - Non-stratified, poorly sorted till consisting of clay, silt, sand, gravel, cobbles, and boulders; clasts are matrix supported, subangular to subrounded and reflect sources in their respective drainage basins; terminal moraines are well developed below cirque basins eroded into relatively resistant Nugget and Thaynes strata, but poorly developed or nonexistent where mostly nonresistant Ankarah strata provided the bulk of glacial sediment; recessional and lateral moraines and hummocky, stagnant-ice topography are locally well developed, as is ice-sculpted bedrock on cirque basin floors; Pinedale age is based on moderate to sharp morainal topographic expression and weak soil development; well-developed terminal and recessional moraines, as in Red Pine Canyon and below Dry Lake in Big Cottonwood Canyon, are locally in excess of 200 feet (60 m) thick, but till is thinner elsewhere and, in upper cirque basins, locally consists only of scattered boulders or a veneer of melt-out till on bedrock.
+Glacial till of Pinedale age (upper Pleistocene) - Non-stratified, poorly sorted till consisting of clay, silt, sand, gravel, cobbles, and boulders; clasts are matrix supported, subangular to subrounded and reflect sources in their respective drainage basins; terminal moraines are well developed below cirque basins eroded into relatively resistant Nugget and Thaynes strata, but poorly developed or nonexistent where mostly nonresistant Ankareh strata provided the bulk of glacial sediment; recessional and lateral moraines and hummocky, stagnant-ice topography are locally well developed, as is ice-sculpted bedrock on cirque basin floors; Pinedale age is based on moderate to sharp morainal topographic expression and weak soil development; well-developed terminal and recessional moraines, as in Red Pine Canyon and below Dry Lake in Big Cottonwood Canyon, are locally in excess of 200 feet (60 m) thick, but till is thinner elsewhere and, in upper cirque basins, locally consists only of scattered boulders or a veneer of melt-out till on bedrock.

 Two pulses of apparent Pinedale-age till are mapped, with Qgmp2 being older and reaching farther down canyon than Qgmp1.
-No numerical age control is available for glacial deposits in the map area.
+No numerical age control is available for glacial deposits in the map area, but Quirk and others (2018, 2020) reported 10Be ages for deposits in Big and Little Cottonwood Canyons of 21 to 17.5 ka for deposits likely correlative to our Qgmp2 and 15 ka for deposits likely correlative to Qgmp1.
 The largest complex of Pinedale-age glacial sediment is that of Dutch Draw, which was fed by ice from six separate cirque basins eroded into the crest of the range.
-Older Pinedale-age glacial till (Qgmp2) of Red Pine Canyon extends to an elevation of about 7350 feet (2240 m), that of the larger Dutch Draw/White Pine Canyon complex to about 6880 feet (2100 m), and that of Thaynes Canyon to about 7100 feet (2165 m).
+Older Pinedale-age glacial till (Qgmp2) of Red Pine Canyon extends to an elevation of about 7350 feet (2240 m), that of the larger Dutch Draw/ White Pine Canyon complex to about 6880 feet (2100 m), and that of Thaynes Canyon to about 7100 feet (2165 m).
 Younger Pinedale-age glacial till (Qgmp1) extends to about 7540 feet (2300 m) in Red Pine Canyon and to 8200 to 8530 feet (2500-2600 m) in the Dutch Draw/White Pine Canyon complex and in Thaynes Canyon.
-Terminal moraines in Red Pine Canyon are moderately well developed, but the Dutch Draw/White Pine complex lacks terminal moraines, as do deposits in Thaynes Canyon (the Qgmp1 moraine in Iron Canyon, sourced in large part from Thaynes strata, is moderately well developed).
-Pinedale-age glacial deposits in the Silver Fork area of Big Cottonwood Canyon show that glacial ice there was about 650 feet (200 m) thick, part of the large Big Cottonwood glacier whose terminal moraine is two miles (3 km) down canyon near Reynolds Flat.
+Terminal moraines in Red Pine Canyon are moderately well developed, but the Dutch Draw/White Pine complex lacks terminal moraines, as do deposits in Thaynes Canyon, possibly because non-resistant Ankareh strata contributed a greater proportion of sediment compared to deposits in Red Pine Canyon (the Qgmp1 moraine in Iron Canyon, sourced in large part from Thavnes strata, is moderately well developed).
+Pinedale-age glacial deposits in the Silver Fork area of Big Cottonwood Canyon show that glacial ice there was about 650 feet (200 m) thick, part of the large Big Cottonwood glacier whose terminal moraine is 2 miles (3 km) down canyon near Reynolds Flat.

-Qgmb Older glacial till of likely Bull Lake age (middle Pleistocene) - Non-stratified, poorly sorted clay, silt, sand, gravel, cobbles, and boulders; clasts are typically matrix supported, subangular to subrounded and reflect sources in upstream drainage basins; similar to glacial till of Pinedale age, but glacial landforms are poorly preserved or absent, clasts typically appear more weathered (especially monzonite porphyry clasts), and soils tend to be better developed; as mapped here in the southeast corner of the quadrangle, forms deposits that stand at a higher level than those of Pinedale age and that appear to grade to older glacial deposits that cap Ontario Ridge in the adjacent Park City East quadrangle (Biek, 2017); thickness uncertain, but may be in excess of 200 feet (60 m) capping the ridge south of Walker and Webster Gulch.
+Qgmb Older glacial till of likely Bull Lake age (middle Pleistocene) - Non-stratified, poorly sorted clay, silt, sand, gravel, cobbles, and boulders; clasts are typically matrix supported, subangular to subrounded and reflect sources in upstream drainage basins; similar to glacial till of Pinedale age, but glacial landforms are poorly preserved or absent, clasts typically appear more weathered (especially monzonite porphyry clasts), and soils tend to be better developed; as mapped here in the southeast corner of the quadrangle, forms deposits that stand at a higher level than those of Pinedale age and that appear to grade to older glacial deposits that cap Ontario Ridge in the adjacent Park City East quadrangle (Biek, 2017, in preparation[a]); thickness uncertain, but may be in excess of 200 feet (60 m) capping the ridge south of Walker and Webster Gulch.

-Mass-movement deposits
+Mass-Movement Deposits